Universal Design Goal

 - Add captions to tables using the <caption> tag.
 A caption will typically provide an adequate summary of the table’s contents.
 Complex tables may need a more detailed explanation using the <table> tag’s “summary” attribute.

-- In the header row of the table, replace <td> (table data) tags with <th>(table header) tags to indicate the special function of those cells as column labels.
+- Use a plugin that marks header rows correctly as <th>.
+If this is not possible and you have to edit the code manually, replace <td> (table data) tags with <th>(table header) tags to indicate the special function of those cells as column labels.

 Color Contrast